jenselg/obfs/README.md

 ##### Instance notes:

-    - path of the instance in the filesystem is accessed via the fs property of the instance
+    - path of the instance in the filesystem is accessed via the filesystem property of the instance

-    Example:
       const Obj = require('@jenselg/obj.js')
       let obj = new Obj()
-      console.log(obj.fs) // /Users/yourname/obj
+      console.log(obj.filesystem) // /Users/yourname/obj

     - nested object paths are strings in dot notation

-    Example:
       const Obj = require('@jenselg/obj.js')
       let obj = new Obj()
       obj.one = {}